andyttran/guide_to_algorithms/README.md

 ### 1i.
 Understand Complexity of Data Structure Methods

 For now go to this website: [Big-O Cheatsheet](http://bigocheatsheet.com/) and take a look through it.
 For sorting and data structures, it is important to take note of the *average* time complexity.
-The *average* case will be the commonly used if you are apply these sorting methods and data structures in a larger algorithm.
+The *average* case will be the commonly used if you apply these sorting methods and data structures in a larger algorithm.

 Why suddenly focus *average* if we have been focused on Big-O which is looking at the worse case senario?
 Its because when working on an algorithm that uses sorting/data structures methods, the worse case input for the entire algorithm typically does not coincide with the worse case input for the sorting/data structure methods.